-- Apply ethical decision making processes to work with individuals, couples, families and in collegial relationships in diverse settings.
+- Apply ethical decision-making processes to work with individuals, couples and families, and in collegial relationships in diverse settings

-- Be sensitive to and address issues of power, privilege and marginalization as these relate to interconnected dimensions of social location (ethnicity, race, class, ability, gender, age, etc.).
+- Demonstrate sensitivity to and address issues of power, privilege and marginalization as these relate to interconnected dimensions of social location (ethnicity, race, class, ability, gender, age, etc.)

 Applies Towards the Following Certificates

 - Certificate in Couple and Family Therapy Studies : Required Courses